Lab Usage Guidelines - FAQs

 Can I store my multimedia files on TLMC computers and work on my project over time?

-Yes, customers can store files on a TLMC computer and work on them over time.
+The TLMC has external hard drives available for checkout on which you may store and work on projects over time.
 Multimedia projects may occupy vast amounts of hard drive space and may require much time to complete.
 For the sake of efficiency, fairness, and security, customers are asked to follow these TLMC guidelines.

 - All new customers should check in with a TLMC learning assistant, so they can become oriented to TLMC procedures and computer configurations.